percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    uses :program:`rsync` to copy all non-InnoDB files instead of spawning a separate :program:`cp` for each file, which can be much faster for servers with a large number of databases or tables.
-This option cannot be used together with :option:`--remote-host` or :option:`--stream`.
+This option cannot be used together with :option:`--stream`.